-An important point that many supporters of the long-term rental idea are waving at (and rightly so) is the matter of the day-to-day responsibility for home maintenance.
+Another important point many supporters of the long-term rental idea are waving at (and rightly so) is the day-to-day responsibility for home maintenance.

 Who will fix my sink?

-By the way, if you are renting an apartment, read more here about the frequently asked questions as to when it is your responsibility to repair and when it is the landlord's responsibility.
+By the way, If you are renting an apartment, read more here about the frequently asked questions about when it is your responsibility to repair and when it is the landlord's responsibility.

 The matter varies from region to region, but the principles are pretty simple.

 Rent - fewer expenses for maintaining an apartment.

 Buying - You are the one who has to pay.

 In conclusion, we have listed above all the main arguments that usually arise in any "buy or rent" dispute.